antmicro/servis/README.md

 It is possible to control the delimiter and plot type - check help (`python -m servis -h`) for details.

-### Rendering single plot in all possible extensions
+### Rendering a single plot in all supported extensions

-example script:
+Example script:

 ```python
 import json